 Interview / event / campus visit prep is also something clients can discuss with Kaneisha during group coaching calls.

 Can you describe more on how connecting with recent admits (to ask questions, visit the campus, hear insider information, etc.) works?
 What schools have the most recent admits?

-We happily connect our All Access Coaching and Good to Great clients with a recent admit or past client who has already graduated if they consent to do so.
+We happily connect our All Access and Good to Great clients with a recent admit or past client who has already graduated if they consent to do so.
 This can be for a quick phone call about their experience in grad school or for them to show you around campus during a campus visit.
-Our clients tend to love these kinds of meetups.
+Our clients tend to love these kinds of meetings.
 We have clients at most of the top business schools, policy schools, and Harvard Law School and Yale Law.
-To see a list of schools with our most recent admits, follow this link to our stats page.
+To see a list of schools with our most recent admits, visit our stats page.

-I won’t be taking the GRE until January.
-What are the advantages of scheduling a Deep Dive session before vs. after I have my GRE score?
+I won’t be taking the GRE until later this year.
+What are the advantages of scheduling a Deep Dive before vs. after I have my GRE score?
 Does Kaneisha give advice on how to best approach the GRE exam?

-Does Kaneisha work with clients (if so, how does she determine which clients to work with) or does she only manage The Art of Applying Company?
+Does Kaneisha work with clients (if so, how does she determine which clients to work with) or does she only manage The Art of Applying?

 How does The Art of Applying prepare students for group interviews since they have a different setting than individual interviews?